olegv142/esp32-ble-uart-mx/README.md

 The contains the set of reusable components that can be utilized to build BLE enabled devices with varying capabilities.
 The **examples** folder contains three such projects.
 The **ble_uart_mx** is multipurpose flexibly configurable BLE to serial adapter.
 The **ble_peripheral_template** is an example of the simple BLE peripheral device capable of sending messages to connected central.
 The **ble_rc522** project illustrates using BLE for communicating with MFRC522 RFID card reader.
 Its based on the **ble_peripheral_template** with addition of the code interfacing with the MFRC522 chip.
 Here is the <a href="https://github.com/olegv142/esp32-ble/blob/main/doc/ble_rc522.jpg?raw=true">photo</a> of such device using the <a href="https://github.com/WeActStudio/WeActStudio.ESP32C3CoreBoard">WeAct ESP32C3 core board</a> for communicating with RFID card reader and acting as BLE peripheral device.
 The ease of interfacing with various devices was the primary reason for making this code Arduino-compatible.

 Yet another part of the project is versatile JS library that can be used to communicate with the adapter from Web BLE application running in a browser.
+The corresponding code may be found in the **docs** folder.

 ## Architecture and communication protocol